Anna8742/HTML-CSS-January2024/README.md

 - I want to be able to leave feedback and see if that had an impact on change of the website and its content

+  DESIGN:

+  -Imagery
+  The imagery used on the website is there to help the user visualize the look of the Strzelecki.
+The   image of Great Famine is to show the cruelty of that period.

+  -Colours
+  The colour scheme gold and paperwhite cotransts well, and helps to read the website easily, goes well together and create simplistic look.

+    -Fonts
+  'Noto Serif' is the main font used on the whole website, it was importent from Google Fonts.
+As a backup serif font  is used.